esilva-everbridge/autoeng/generate-secure-pillar/README.txt

      help, h  Shows a list of commands or help for one command

 GLOBAL OPTIONS:
-   --pubring value, --pub value    GNUPG public keyring (default: "~/.gnupg/pubring.gpg") --secring value, --sec value    GNUPG private keyring (default: "~/.gnupg/secring.gpg") --secure_name value, -n value   secure variable name --secrets_file value, -f value  path to a file to be encrypted (a file name of '-' will read from STDIN) (default: "/dev/stdin")
+   --pubring value, --pub value    PGP public keyring (default: "~/.gnupg/pubring.gpg") --secring value, --sec value    PGP private keyring (default: "~/.gnupg/secring.gpg") --secure_name value, -n value   secure variable name --secrets_file value, -f value  path to a file to be encrypted (a file name of '-' will read from STDIN) (default: "/dev/stdin")
-   --output_file value, -o value   path to a file to be written (defaults to STDOUT) (default: "/dev/stdout") --secret value, -s value        secret string value to be encrypted --gpg_key value, -k value       GPG key name, email, or ID to use for encryption --encrypt_all, -a               encrypt all non-encrypted values in a file --recurse value, -r value       recurse over all .sls files in the given path (implies --encrypt_all) --debug                         adds line number info to log output
+   --output_file value, -o value   path to a file to be written (defaults to STDOUT) (default: "/dev/stdout") --secret value, -s value        secret string value to be encrypted --gpg_key value, -k value       PGP key name, email, or ID to use for encryption --encrypt_all, -a               encrypt all non-encrypted values in a file --recurse value, -r value       recurse over all .sls files in the given path (implies --encrypt_all) --debug                         adds line number info to log output